WZTourney/wztourney.github.io/docs/index.md

 ### Quarter-Finals

-- Losers bracket will be between 4th and 5th seed
+- Lowest placed teams, 4th and 5th seed, will go head to head to qualify for the semi-finals
 - Best score in 3 out of 4 games